 Xbox Series X release date – When is it coming out?

 Microsoft confirmed its upcoming next-gen console will release for Holiday 2020.
 That means it will arrive just in time for Christmas next year, which is just what we expected.
 We won’t be surprised if it’s competing against the PS5, either.

 There’s no specific release date just yet, but Xbox did reveal that 343 Industries’ Halo Infinite will be a launch title, which will no doubt whet the appetite of Master Chief fans, set to be the final chapter in The Reclaimer Trilogy.

-Judging from all the details that were dropped for the Xbox 2, this looks to be a seriously powerful console.
+Judging from all the details that were dropped for the Xbox Series X, this looks to be a seriously powerful console.
 Xbox claims the new hardware is 4x more powerful than the current Xbox One X, which is frankly absurd considering that console is already capable of running select games in 4K.
 With the AMD Zen 2 CPU and AMD Navi GPU running the show.
-AMD Navi has only recently been revealed, and is yet to properly introduced to the public to experiment with, whether through dedicated consoles or graphics cards.
+AMD Navi has only recently been revealed, and is yet to be properly introduced to the public to experiment with, whether through dedicated consoles or graphics cards.

 Related: What is ray tracing?

 It’s perhaps not the GPU and CPU power that’s the most exciting though, with the Project Scarlett reveal trailer also confirming the new hardware will sport a next-generation SSD, which will look to reduce loading times by a significant margin.
 In fact, Xbox claims the SSD performance will be 40x superior to that of the current generation of consoles, which is mind blowing to say the least.
 This means developers will be able to create more complex open worlds without concerns that players will have to suffer tediously long waits staring at a loading screen.